-- d.
-Plan for Collecting the Data Required for This Solicitation's Performance Measures Use the bulleted list below to describe the process for measuring project performance.
+d.
+Plan for Collecting the Data Required for This Solicitation's Performance Measures

+Use the bulleted items below to describe the process for measuring project performance.
 Identify who will collect the data, who is responsible for performance measurements, and how the information will be used to guide and evaluate the project's impact.
-Describe the process to accurately report data. - Describe the plan to track program outcomes for at least 12 months following the release of program participants from incarceration.
-The plan should include goals for program development, implementation, and outcomes. - Describe how performance will be documented, monitored, and evaluated describing the impact of each strategy once implemented, as well as the data and information that will be collected and by whom.
-If applicable, describe the role of a local evaluator to support these activities.

-- Describe the process for assessing the program's effectiveness through the collection, reporting of the required performance measures, and final report. - Discuss how the program will be sustained after federal funding ends.
+Describe the process to accurately report data.

+- Describe the plan to collect and report on the required performance metrics and track recidivism for at least 12 months following the release of the participants from incarceration.
+Include the applicant's approach for capturing unique identifiers of all participants and include how, by whom, and the type of recidivism data that will be tracked and reported for program participants at the end of the project period (see appendix B). - If applicable, describe which outcomes will be tracked by an evaluation partner and how frequently, what data will be collected for either a control or comparison group, as well as how program implementation will be documented, monitored, and evaluated. - Describe how the program will be sustained after federal funding ends.